High bounce rates and a low number of visitors – unfortunately, this is all too common a complaint, especially among small businesses.

 So the important question is: How can you streamline this process as much as possible?

 The answer is simple.
 By using review and approval software, such as Filestage, you can make this usually painstaking process easy, structured and efficient.
-No matter whether it is the written content of your web page, the visual elements or the videos, Filestage offers one single platform to leave feedback and to present all of your marketing collateral, to the relevant decision-makers, for approval.
+No matter whether it is the written content of your web page, the visual elements or the videos, Filestage offers one single platform to annotate websites and designs.

 5. Publish your website content